 Step two is to make sure that the repayment plan you’re currently on makes sense for your family.
 Can you afford it?
 Would it be better to switch to a different repayment plan?

 Finally, you need to stick to your commitments, follow through on the plan, and not judge each other for the debt.
-When you finally become student loan debt free, you will feel so much stronger as a couple for tackling this issue together.
+When you finally become free of student loan debt, you will feel so much stronger as a couple for tackling this issue together.
 I promise.

 Do you have any tips for tackling student loan debt as a married couple?